 Leg Press

 Perhaps the most obvious replacement for the squat is the leg press.
-It’s a highly effective way to train the quads and glutes, but with less involvement from the muscles in the trunk compared to squatting.
+It’s a highly effective way to train the quadriceps and glutes, but with less involvement from the muscles in the trunk compared to squatting.

 How To